alanst32/toyRobotApp/README.md

 - Node JS
 - Webpack

-Although is not required to create an interface I thought it would be useful to display the control of the robot.
-And since I decided to create in React I think it will make ore sense as well.
-The UI is very simple where the user indicates where he needs to place the robot.
-There is a validation for the right values on the input.
-But again, the interface is very simple since this was not the purpose of the application.

 Application:
 The application has 3 Components.
 TableTop component is the one that controls the robot movement.
 TableTop uses Styles attributes from css for the interface and inLineStyles for the Material UI components configuration.